LeeHyunJongSNN/AST/README.md

 ast_fminst.py is a Python file for classifying Fashion MNIST (28x28 pixels) dataset.

-Python files with batch update synaptic weights using batches.
+Python files with 'batch' update synaptic weights using batches.

 # Implementation
 We implemented two versions of AST.